Vegadhardik7/Vegadhardik7/README.md

 Constantly learning, adpating, and evolving is the only way to make this world a better place.

-~ Everybody can code but only few can develop.
+~ Everyone can code but only few can develop.